-The TWO required steps of the EdD program's grade appeals process are as follows:
+The two required steps of the EdD program's grade appeals process are as follows.
+For additional information, refer here.

-- 1. The student appeals to the individual faculty member who served as the instructor of record for the course and who assigned the course grade. - 2.
+- 1. The student appeals to the individual faculty member who was the course instructor and assigned the course grade. - 2.
 If the student is not satisfied with the instructor's decision, the student can follow the appeals process through the Student Academic Appeals Committee in SEHD.